charleennewland/blog/kaizen_workshops.md

 #### Kaizen Workshops

 Now imagine this: you and your team have been realizing that your process output has been deteriorating for a while now.
-In a stroke of genius, you declare, 'Enough is enough; it's time for a Kaizen workshop!'
-Now, what does this Kaizen workshop involve?
+In a stroke of genius, you declare, 'Enough is enough; it's time for a kaizen workshop!'
+Now, what does this kaizen workshop involve?
 It's a team gathering where the team focuses on a specific area or issue that needs improvement.
 This is usually a week-long event.
 Everyone pitches in to find simple and smart ways to increase efficiency and productivity.

 Kaizen events are organised when the organisation wants to address urgent business risks, resolve root causes, overcome cross-functional challenges or sustain continuous improvement practices.

-First, make sure that team members are trained in or are familiar with Lean principles, as these often are the basis of Kaizen activities.
-Not all problems require a Kaizen event or workshop.
+First, make sure that team members are trained in or are familiar with Lean principles, as these often are the basis of kaizen activities.
+Not all problems require a kaizen event or workshop.

-Below you will find a high level steps to conducting a Kaizen workshop.
+Below you will find a high level steps to conducting a kaizen workshop.

-1. **Define goals and objectives** for the Kaizen event;
+1. **Define goals and objectives** for the kaizen event;
 2. **Form a cross-functional team**, including members associated with the process;
 3. **Conduct a Gemba walk** in the actual workplace;
 4. **Create a Value Stream Map (VSM)** to identify for improvements in the process;